 A native of Fifth Ward, Texas, and a life long Democrat, Harold Dutton’s roots began in the Kelly Courts.
-After graduating from Phillis Wheatley High School, Dutton attended Texas Southern University (“TSU”), where he earned a BBA in Accounting.
-His academic and professional achievements resulted in Dutton’ designation as a “Distinguished Alumnus” by the TSU School of Business.
+After graduating from Phillis Wheatley High School when he was only sixteen years old, Dutton attended Texas Southern University (“TSU”), where he earned a BBA in Accounting.
+Dutton’s academic and professional achievements resulted in his designation as a “Distinguished Alumnus” by the TSU School of Business.

 Other than during the period Dutton was Executive Director of Julia C. Hester House, his principal employer upon graduation from TSU was Conoco Inc., where he held management positions in corporate planning and economic analysis.
 After leaving Conoco, Dutton became President of Four Star Broadcasting and with the assistance of the late Congressman Mickey Leland, Dutton was granted an FCC license to operate TV–67, an independent UHF–TV station, which began airing in the Houston area in early 1986.

 Dutton’s many legislative achievements include successful sponsorship of Texas’ first statutory program to assist women and minority–owned businesses, initiatives to enhance public education, particularly in alternative education and creation of incentives to reduce the problems of insurance availability and affordability in traditionally underserved areas.
-Other legislative achievements include legislation for Texas’ annual sales tax holiday and legislation permitting ex–offenders to regain their right, preventing contract for deed scams, revamping the juvenile justice system and solidifying a parent‘s right to reasonably discipline their children.
+Other legislative achievements include legislation for Texas’ annual sales tax holiday and legislation permitting ex–offenders to regain their right to vote and providing compensation for wrongfully convicted individuals, preventing contract for deed scams, revamping the juvenile justice system and solidifying a parent‘s right to reasonably discipline their children.